shigeru22/osuscorerank-server/docs/3-authentication.md

 '93db059c6f7f88ccf831726c24c08d07f8fa51770c562cec9130fe524c49d85300876f30b15d3751fee201d967d7dc1b82355d3459fb21bf50a1351da01ab374'
 ```

 The string could be put in `TOKEN_SECRET` variable inside `.env` file without quotes.
-Credentials in the database (Auth table) can be filled with any name (for logging purposes), with client key of 64 character hexadecimal string.
+Credentials in the database (Auth database) can be filled with any name for logging purposes, with client key of 64 character hexadecimal string.
 This could be generated using the same command as before, but with `32` as random bytes argument.

 ## Authenticating